-Word slowly spread among the Chinese community, and locals started showing up to witness what in the early years was a rather low key spectacle.
+Word slowly spread among the Chinese community.
+And locals started showing up to witness what in the early years was a rather low-key spectacle.

-Market-savvy street vendors and some stationery shops even started selling Halloween costumes and related items.
+Then market-savvy street vendors and some stationery shops even started selling Halloween costumes and related items.

 Year by year, the throngs got larger, and slowly more and more people – both Chinese and expat – started showing up in costume.

 Eventually, crowd control measures were instituted by the then Royal Hong Kong Police, forcing celebrants to move through Lan Kwai Fong in an orderly fashion, much to the amusement of the drinkers watching from the inside of bars.

 Some people couldn’t wait for Halloween itself.
 So if it fell on a weeknight, celebrants would start showing on the weekend before the holiday.

 Eventually, a few of the locals started showing up in costume themselves.
 Nowadays, Halloween has evolved into one of Hong Kong’s biggest and most popular celebrations.

 You will find celebrants dressed up as ghosts, goblins, and witches.
 Making the holiday their own, some local celebrants wear costumes representing figures in Chinese mythology.
 Others made themselves up to look like accident victims.

 Others, however, stick to the holiday’s Western roots, showing up in costumes with a Western theme such as Super Heroes and other cartoon characters.

 You can celebrate Halloween in Lan Kwai Fong, SoHo, and Wanchai as well as at Hong Kong Disneyland and Ocean Park, where the Halloween parties start more than two weeks before the event.